miranj/craft-router/README.md

 Type       | Description
 :---       | :---
 `category` | Adds a `relatedTo` criteria to the [Category][cat] with the given slug, and any of its descendants.
-The Category’s search can be scoped by specifying a Categroy Group handle in the optional param `group`.
+The Category’s search can be scoped by specifying a Category Group handle in the optional param `group`.
 The relation’s field can be specified using the optional param `field`.
 Set the filter’s `includeDescendants` to false if you do not wish descendant Categories to be included in the `relatedTo` criteria.
 `entry`    | Adds a `relatedTo` criteria to the [Entry][] with the given slug, and any of its descendants.
 The Entry’s search can be scoped by specifying a [Section][sec] handle in the optional param `section`.
 The relation’s field can be specified using the optional param `field`.
 Set the filter’s `includeDescendants` to false if you do not wish descendant Entries to be included in the `relatedTo` criteria.
 `field`    | Adds a field criteria to the field specified by `handle` (required param).
 `search`   | Adds a [`search`][search] criteria.
 Criteria value can be overidden using the optional param `value`.